jwatson3d/jwatson3d.github.io/_it145/file-io-sample.md

 <hr/>

 # Overview
 While there are many examples of file input/output in Java, they tend to only show snippets of code which can hide the big picture.
-This sample is a full Java console application that showcases several techniques including using buffered I/O to read an entire line of text at a time, character I/O to read a single character at a time, building a file path using the current location where the program is running as well as using object-oriented inheritance to implement the file logic.
+This sample is a full Java console application that showcases several techniques including:

+1. Creating a menu and prompting the user for a choice
+2. Creating and using separate classes to manage the file logic
+3. Using buffered I/O to read an entire line of text at a time
+4. Using character I/O to read a single character at a time
+5. Splitting a text line into an array of strings (a.k.a. "parsing")
+5. Building a file path using the current location where the program is running.

 The key takeaway can been quickly seen by comparing the `readFile()` methods of the two classes.
 In one sense, everything else is "fluff" - creating a menu, prompting and validating for input, determining the correct path to the sample file, opening the files and preparing the variables.
 The meat of these two classes resides in the read logic.

+# Source Code
+Source code used in this article can be downloaded here: [FileSample.zip](/src/it145/FileSample.zip).<br />Both NetBeans and IntelliJ project files are included so you can easily open, compile, debug and step through the code to help you analyze and understand what it is doing.
+Neither IDE is required to view and compile this sample - a text editor program such as NotePad++, Atom, Sublime Text, or BBEdit can be used as well.

 # Sample Data
 I used the website [Mockaroo](https://www.mockaroo.com/) to generate ten random records to be used for this sample: